 I see a lot of job-seekers struggle to take their online applications acknowledged in the real world.

 In a world where digital resumes pile up in the thousands, it’s so important to take your job-search offline and focus instead on building and leveraging IRL relationships.

-If you’re taking action in isolation – action that might go completely unnoticed by the decision-makers who can actually provide you with interviews and job opportunities, you might be clinging to metrics that don’t matter.
+If you’re taking action in isolation – an action that might go completely unnoticed by the decision-makers who can provide you with interviews and job opportunities, you might be clinging to metrics that don’t matter.